 DeviantArt is the place where artists, designers, and other talents go to upload their work and either showcase it, provide it for free, or even sell it.
 Everyone can create a free account and start downloading whatever they find for free, or pay for the premium goodies.
 It’s an excellent place not only for finding Windows cursors, but even complete themes, icon packs, wallpapers, and so much more.

-GitHub is where developers, programs, and other skilled people go to upload their code and projects, giving other people the option to see what they’ve done and download it.
-There are many people who will showcase their work on websites such as DeviantArt, providing the files or the code through their GitHub pages – which makes sense.
+GitHub is where developers, programmers, and other skilled individuals go to upload their code and projects, allowing others to view and download their work.
+There are many people who showcase their work on websites such as DeviantArt, providing files or code through their GitHub pages, which makes sense.

 Another interesting option is the Stardock CursorFX, a premium application for Windows that lets you create your own custom cursor styles, animate them with special effects, add custom mouse click sounds, and even download thousands of cursors from WinCustomize.com.
 The CursorFX app is currently priced at €5.99 with 30 days of support, and the Object Desktop is priced at €46.39 as a 1-year subscription with a license to install it on up to five devices.